Timewize

 Sign 02

-Quoting, approvals, and handoff steps that happen the same way every time
+Quoting, approvals, and handoff steps that repeat

 Sign 03